ganainy/appium-traverser/CONSOLIDATED_SETUP_GUIDE.md

 ##### Crawler Control:
 *   `--start`: Starts the crawling process on the currently selected application.
 *   `--stop`: Signals a running crawler to stop gracefully.
+*   `--pause`: Temporarily halts crawler execution after completing current action.
+*   `--resume`: Continues execution of a paused crawler.
-*   `--status`: Shows the current status of the crawler (running, stopped, selected app, etc.).
+*   `--status`: Shows the current status of the crawler (running, stopped, paused, selected app, etc.).

 ##### Configuration:
 *   `--show-config [FILTER_KEY]`: Displays the current configuration.
 Optionally filters by a key string.